backplane-cloud/backplane-www/docs/quick-start.md

 1. Go to Microsoft Entra ID, and under Manage in the left side menu, select App registrations.

-2. Click on New Registration and gives it a name and click Register.
+2. Click on New Registration and provide a name (e.g. `backplane-api`) a name and click Register.

 3. Take note of the Tenant ID and Client ID.